abdvila/dchq-docker-php-example/README.md

 Conclusion
 ----------

-Containerizing enterprise Java applications is still a challenge mostly because existing application composition frameworks do not address complex dependencies, external integrations or auto-scaling workflows post-provision.
-Moreover, the ephemeral design of containers meant that developers had to spin up new containers and re-create the complex dependencies & external integrations with every version update.
+Containerizing enterprise PHP applications is still a challenge mostly because existing application composition frameworks do not address complex dependencies, external integrations or auto-scaling workflows post-provision.

-DCHQ, available in hosted and on-premise versions, addresses all of these challenges and simplifies the containerization of enterprise Java applications through an advance application composition framework that facilitates cross-image environment variable bindings, extensible BASH script plug-ins that can be invoked at request time or post-provision, and application clustering for high availability across multiple hosts or regions with support for auto scaling.
+DCHQ, available in hosted and on-premise versions, addresses all of these challenges and simplifies the containerization of enterprise PHP applications through an advance application composition framework that facilitates cross-image environment variable bindings, extensible BASH script plug-ins that can be invoked at request time or post-provision, and application clustering for high availability across multiple hosts or regions with support for auto scaling.

 Sign Up for FREE on <http://DCHQ.io> or download [DCHQ On-Premise](<http://dchq.co/dchq-on-premise.html>) to get access to out-of-box multi-tier Java application templates along with application lifecycle management functionality like monitoring, container updates, scale in/out and continuous delivery.